BryanHaley/PICO-C/README.md

-# PicoC
+# PICO-C
-A C-like scripting language that compiles to valid Pico8 Lua code.
+A C-like scripting language that compiles to valid PICO-8 Lua code.